bbmokhtari/django-translations/docs/guide/models.rst

 translations of.
 They must also be :class:`~translations.models.Translatable`.

 If successful, :meth:`~translations.models.Translatable.apply_translations`
-applies the translations of the instance and its relations on the translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields` of it and its relations and returns ``None``.
+applies the translations of the instance and its relations on their translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields` and returns ``None``.
 If failed, it throws the appropriate error.

 .. note::